alphagov/govuk-design-system/src/accessibility-statement.md

 The GOV.UK Frontend codebase is not a website but a [code repository on GitHub](https://github.com/alphagov/govuk-frontend) and [a software package on npm (Node Package Manager)](https://www.npmjs.com/package/govuk-frontend).

-Examples using the GOV.UK Frontend codebase were last audited for accessibility issues by an external group in May 2023.
+Examples using the GOV.UK Frontend codebase were last audited for accessibility issues by an external group in July 2024.
 The audit was carried out by the [Digital Accessibility Centre (DAC)](https://digitalaccessibilitycentre.org/).

 Read more about the codebase’s accessibility in the [GOV.UK Frontend GitHub repository readme](https://github.com/alphagov/govuk-frontend#accessibility).